Haneentronic/NLP-Topic-Modeling-Classification/README.md

 ## Results
 The results of the topic modeling analysis are presented in a set of visualizations, including:
-- A scatter plot of the DBSCAN Culsters.
+- A scatter plot of the DBSCAN Clusters.
-- A scatter plot of the Hierarchical Clustering Culsters.
+- A scatter plot of the Hierarchical Clustering Clusters.

 ## Usage
 To run the project,
-- you will need to install the required Python libraries listed in the `requirements.txt` file.
+- You will need to install the required Python libraries listed in the `requirements.txt` file.
 - Run this code to install _stopwords_ and _wordnet_
     ```
     nltk.download(‘stopwords’)
     nltk.download(‘wordnet’)
     ```
-- you will also need to provide download CSV file from [here](https://files.fm/u/9yxgtuwh4).
+- You will also need to provide a download CSV file from [here](https://files.fm/u/9yxgtuwh4).

 ## Visualization
 - Word cloud for title column

 ![title](https://github.com/NourAyman10/NLP-Topic-Modeling-Classification/assets/83882344/17b62f16-d90f-4235-a52b-ef3ff5c87817)

 - Word cloud for content column

 ![content](https://github.com/NourAyman10/NLP-Topic-Modeling-Classification/assets/83882344/5f405fc7-c878-4532-a391-32e1fc8dd916)

 - DBSCAN Clustering

 ![DBSCAN](https://github.com/NourAyman10/NLP-Topic-Modeling-Classification/assets/83882344/695b4376-3552-45a2-bdb4-fe6b7fd280b3)

 - Hierarchical Clustering

 ![HierarchicalClustering](https://github.com/NourAyman10/NLP-Topic-Modeling-Classification/assets/83882344/27439b99-fabf-4e77-8a03-c0e994ee1906)

 ## Credits